pixelstorm/coding_guidelines_custom_builds/README.md

 ### Css
 1. Use REMS for units and set the responsive scale on the html element.
-2. Use css grid and flexbox
+2. Use CSS Grid and Flexbox for layout
-3. Use a BEM css metholodgy
+3. Use a BEM CSS metholodgy
 4. Dont use id's for css selectors.
 Only use ids for js
 5. When deploying to production, compress your css files into one minified file